jmblog/how-to-optimize-momentjs-with-webpack/README.md

 ## Using `ContextReplacementPlugin`

-If you want to include some locales, you can use `ContextReplacementPlugin`.
+If you want to specify the including locale files in the webpack config file, you can use `ContextReplacementPlugin`.

 ```js
 const webpack = require('webpack');